P

 After purchasing one of these dogs from a breeder or adopting one from a rescue organization, it’s best to monitor its interactions with children.
 These are herding dogs and may try to push small children in certain directions simply out of instinct.
 Once again, socialized puppies are less likely to try to herd the kids.

-Dogs Similar to Polish Lowland Sheepdog
+Dogs Similar to the Polish Lowland Sheepdog

-The Old English Sheepdog is similar in appearance to the Polish Lowland Sheepdog although it is larger in size
+The Old English Sheepdog is similar in appearance to the Polish Lowland Sheepdog, although it is larger in size.

-Other dogs similar to the Polish Lowland Sheepdog include the Australian Shepherd, Old English Sheepdog, and Belgian Sheepdog.
+Dogs similar to the Polish Lowland Sheepdog include the Australian Shepherd, Old English Sheepdog, and Belgian Sheepdog.

-• Old English Sheepdog – These dogs have a shaggy coat and sweet temperament just like the Polish Lowland Sheepdog.
-But the Old English Sheepdog is bigger in size.
+• Old English Sheepdog: These dogs have a shaggy coat and sweet temperament, just like the Polish Lowland Sheepdog, but the Old English Sheepdog is bigger in size.

-• Belgian Shepherd – Though this dog weighs more and is taller than a Polish Lowland Sheepdog, they have some things in common.
-Both breeds are alert, friendly and have a gentle temperament making them good with kids.
+• Belgian Shepherd: Though this dog weighs more and is taller than a Polish Lowland Sheepdog, they have some things in common.
+Both breeds are alert, friendly, and have a gentle temperament, making them good with kids.

 Famous Polish Lowland Sheepdogs